OtenMoten/pdf-alchemist/README.md

 3. Commit your changes (`git commit -m 'Add MagicSpell'`)
 4. Push to the branch (`git push origin feature/MagicSpell`)
 5. Open a Pull Request

-Please consult [CONTRIBUTING.md](CONTRIBUTING.md) for our code of conduct and the process for submitting pull requests.

 ## 📜 License